 State of Hawaii

-Your Committee on Commerce, Consumer Protection and Housing, to which was referred S.B.
-No. 1320 entitled:
+Your Committees on Commerce, Consumer Protection and Housing and Judiciary, to which was referred S.B.
+No. 181, S.D.
+1, entitled:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection and Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1320, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1320, S.D.
-1, and be referred to the Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection and Housing and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 181, S.D.
+1, as amended herein, and recommend that it be referred to the Committee on Ways and Means in the form attached hereto as S.B.
+No. 181, S.D.
+2.

 RON MENOR, Chair